thedeveco/demo_RSB-3810/README.md

-I got this tiny MediaTek RSB-3810 board which has some interesting hardware accelerated video manipulation features.
+I got this tiny Advantek RSB-3810 board which has some interesting hardware accelerated video manipulation features.

 I plugged in the power & ethernet & the ethernet light came on so I did